Select A Slurry Pump | Huge Inventory Available | DAE Pumps

 Soil Slurry: Combination of dirt, sand, mud, rock, and other soil material with water to move soils.

-Cement Slurry: A mixture of cement, water, and various chemical additives
+Cement Slurry: A mixture of cement, water, and various chemical additives can often require a heavy duty slurry pump.

 Slurry Oil: A by-product of refinery fluid catalytic cracking unit that forms a small part of the global fuel oil supply.